Additional Resources

 I am aware of some individuals involved with unethical conduct, but it doesn't affect me.
 Why should I bother reporting it?

-Our company chooses to promote ethical behavior.
-All unethical conduct, at any level, ultimately hurts the company and all employees, including you.
+TD SYNNEX expects our co-workers and business partners to speak up when they have concerns about illegal behavior or misconduct in our workplace.
+All unethical conduct, at any level, ultimately hurts the company and everyone in our TD SYNNEX community.
 You only have to consider what happened in recent corporate scandals to see the disastrous effects that a seemingly harmless lapse in ethics can have on an otherwise healthy company.
-So, if you know of any incidents of misconduct or ethical violations, consider it your duty to yourself and your coworkers to report it.
+So, if you know of any incidents of misconduct or ethical violations, consider it your duty to yourself and the TD SYNNEX community to report it.

 I am not sure if what I have observed or heard is a violation of company policy, or involves unethical conduct, but it just does not look right to me.
 What should I do?